Below are the frequently asked question for product Scan Station 730EX.

 You must have administrative rights to install the application on the Host computer.

-You cannot change the settings after Jobs are created.
-After a Job has been defined and the configuration has been uploaded to the Scan Station, only the Jobs screen will display on the Scan Station (the normal user interface will not display).
+Job settings are modified using the Scanner Administration Application.
+After a Job has been defined and the configuration has been uploaded to the Scan Station, only the Jobs screen will display on the Scan Station (the normal user interface will not display)

-You can access the manual mode after you remove all entries for Jobs.
-You can also access the manual mode after inserting a USB drive that contains the configuration file (kss.xml).
+You can access the manual mode after you remove all entries for Jobs in the configuration file (using the Scanner Administration Application).
+Or, you can also access the manual mode after inserting a USB drive that contains the configuration file (kss.xml).
+The configuration file can be exported from the Scanner Administration Application and must be named “kss.xml”.
+This file must also be located at the root (top) level of the USB drive.

 You do not need a computer to use the Scan Station; however, you need a computer to create a configuration file, and to install and use the Scanner Administration application.
 There are two methods for configuring the Scan Station: